 Slovenia is a small country, but it is home to a bewildering diversity of plants.
 No less than 3000 species of higher plants can be found here.
-Among these are wild orchids, which we will see during our specialised orchid tour.
+Among these are wild orchids, many of which we will see during our specialised Wild Orchids and Flower Tour.
+During this tour, you can expect to spend a lot of time at single locations, in search of beautiful flowers.
+This way, you have ample time to take photographs as well.

-We will spend considerable time in the southern part of the country, where we can find most orchid species.
+We will spend considerable time in the southern part of the country, where we can find the highest diversity of flowers.
 One day, we drive right to the northern border in search of the biggest and most spectacular species: the ladies slipper orchid.

 We plan this tour for a small group of between 5 and 8 participants.
 Since we aim for an international group, we expect to speak mainly English.
 However, since the guide also speaks Dutch and German, we can accommodate a multilingual group as well.